uzh-dqbm-cmi/SAUNA/SAUNA/README.md

 - to change certain parameters to accomodate the optimization steps
 - to fit python logic (instead of C++)
 - for legibility
-- new functions were added to extend the tool's utility
+- new functions were added to process a different input format (SAUNA uses genome-wide signal data of e.g. nucleosome centers whereas NucPosSimulator uses sequencing read inputs)

 ## Usage